team-simplay/SimPlay/docs/source/quickstart.rst

 with simplay
 ------------

-SimPlay is designed to integrate with SimPy as easily as possible.
+SimPlay is designed to integrate with `SimPy <https://simpy.readthedocs.io/en/latest/>`_ as easily as possible.
-Hence, you'll find the usual structures and components of SimPy recreated as objects with capabilities to animate the simulation.
+Hence, you'll find the usual structures and components of `SimPy <https://simpy.readthedocs.io/en/latest/>`_ recreated as objects with capabilities to animate the simulation.

-The components known from SimPy are prefixed with ``Visual``.
+The components known from `SimPy <https://simpy.readthedocs.io/en/latest/>`_ are prefixed with ``Visual``.
-For example, ``Environment`` becomes ``VisualEnvironment``.
+For example, ``Environment`` becomes :class:`~simplay.core.VisualEnvironment`.
-The ``VisualEnvironment`` is needed by other components, such as ``VisualProcess``, to gain information about the visualization.
+The :class:`~simplay.core.VisualEnvironment` is needed by other components, such as :class:`~simplay.components.VisualProcess`, to gain information about the visualization.

-So, to get started, you'll need to import the ``VisualEnvironment``:
+So, to get started, you'll need to import the :class:`~simplay.core.VisualEnvironment`:

 .. code-block:: python

     from simplay import VisualEnvironment

-Then, you can create a ``VisualEnvironment`` object and start adding components:
+Then, you can create a :class:`~simplay.core.VisualEnvironment` object and start adding components:

 .. code-block:: python